liebercanis/bacon2Data/README.md

 > git pull
 cd to bobj

-// you need to make a softlike to root makefile.arch as for example
+// you need to make a softlike to root Makefile.arch as for example

-> ln -s /usr/local/Cellar/root/6.34.08_1/etc/root/makefile.arch
+> ln -s /usr/local/Cellar/root/6.34.08_1/etc/root/Makefile.arch

 >rm *.o;
 > make clean; make